Garth-42/ml_tutorials/Topics/7_unbalanced_data/README.txt

 	python 4_binaryclass_with_oversampling.py X.binary y.binary

-	This demonstrates fitting a KNeighborsClassifier model with 3 different undersampling methods plus the original unbalanced data.
-All three are plotted as ROC curves to show how the different undersampling methods perform on the data.
+	This demonstrates fitting a KNeighborsClassifier model with 3 different oversampling methods plus the original unbalanced data.
+All three are plotted as ROC curves to show how the different oversampling methods perform on the data.
 Specifically Random Oversampling, SMOTE and ADASYN.